Orange

 Shareholders can also obtain documentation relating to the Annual Shareholders’ Meeting on request to the company, or by visiting the Annual Shareholders’ Meeting page.

-The Orange 2025 General Meeting has been held on Wednesday 21 May 2025 at 3pm in the Salle Pleyel, 252 rue du Faubourg Saint-Honoré, 75008 Paris.
+The 2026 Orange General Meeting will be been held on Tuesday, May 19, 2026, at 3pm in the Salle Pleyel, 252 rue du Faubourg Saint-Honoré, 75008 Paris.

 Uptevia